Project-Alex/Project-Alex/README.md

 Hopefully it shows a little bit of what I'm about.

-RE: the lack of commits lately, I am just finishing a coding course from HyperionDev
+RE: the lack of commits lately, I am just finishing a coding course from HyperionDev as well as
-as well as a massive marketing contract, so all the time I've had set aside for finishing
+a massive marketing/content production contract, so all the time I've had set aside for finishing
 that will go into my portfolio very soon.

 ## Currently learning...